-All master's students in the Counselor Education programs, both On-Campus and Distance Education, are required to attend Residency Training.
-Residency Training is provided at the beginning of each Fall and Spring semester.
-Students are on-campus one week each semester which generally occurs the first or second week of the semester.
-This week gives students time to complete clinical and technical program requirements and training, in addition to interacting with their instructors and fellow students.
-Following that on-campus week, distance students receive the remainder of their classes via the Internet where they watch weekly lectures, have group meetings, and/or participate in various projects.
+All master's students in the Counselor Education programs, both On-Campus and Distance Education, are required to attend virtual Residency Training.
+Residency Training is provided at the beginning of the Fall semester and some Spring semesters.
+Students should attend the one-day virtual training, which generally occurs the first or second week of the semester.
+This training gives students time to complete clinical and technical program requirements and training, in addition to interacting with their program faculty and fellow students virtually on Zoom.